 Step 5: Apply for Business Licenses and Permits

-While there are no licenses specifically for bike rental businesses, there will be general business licenses and permits your business may need, such as a sales tax permit and an Employer Identification Number.
+Additionally, there will be general small business licenses and permits your business may need, such as a business license, sales tax permit, and an Employer Identification Number.

 Step 6: Find Financing